pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 }
 ```

-We can also see a list of keys with the `Object.getOwnPropertyNames()` function
+We can also see a list of keys with the `Object.getOwnPropertyNames()` function.

 ```js
 const computerKeys = Object.getOwnPropertyNames(computer);